valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

   </tr>
 </table>

-While doable and effective for static images, this technique becomes unrealistic for animated images typical on video games.
+While doable and effective for static images, this technique becomes unrealistic for animated images that are typical on video games.

 This can be explained with a simplified example.
 Let's imagine a screen where a red car is positioned on the top half and a yellow one on the bottom half.
 The 32 colors palette contains both the reds and the yellows plus all the other needed colors.
 For example, the palette could contain 8 shades of red, 8 shades of yellow and 16 other colors.